chrtsa/H7F5633/Assignment1.md

 #### List and explain at least three questions/ hypotheses you can think of that extend the analysis presented in the paper.

-1. Compare the transcriptional profiles of atherosclerotic plaques across different sites (e.g. coronal or aortic plaques, ischemic stroke).
-This could identify site specific mechanisms for different types of plaque buildup.
+1. Predictive value of MMP9 as a biomarker for cardiovascular events: can the levels of circulating MMP9 serve as a biomarker to predict cardiovascular events early on?
 2. What is the role of epigenetic modifications in the site-specific vulnerability of atherosclerotic plaques?
 3. Correlate the transcriptomics data obtained from the study with proteomics data, using advanced proteomics strategies, such as single cell proteomics, or spatial/deep visual proteomics

 #### Devise a computational analysis strategy for (some of) the listed questions under 3a.

-1. Collect RNA from the different plaque locations and perform the same techniques as discussed in this paper (bulk RNA Sequencing, spatial transcriptomics)
+1. Conduct statistical analyses on large patient datasets to evaluate the association between circulating MMP9 levels and the incidence of cardiovascular events, adjusting for cofounders.
+For this project, longitudinal patient data will be analysed using statistical software such as R.
-2. Integrate the RNA-seq dataset with ChIP-Seq or ATAC-Seq data to correlate gene expression with chromatin accessibility
+2. The RNA-seq dataset will be integrated with ChIP-Seq or ATAC-Seq data to correlate gene expression with chromatin accessibility
 3. For the proteomics data, several techniques can be implemented.
-For single cell proteomics, isolate single cells using a FACS sorter and perform single cell proteomics in the relevant cell populations (macrophages, NK cells, B cells, SMCs).
+For single cell proteomics, isolate single cells using a FACS sorter and perform single cell mass-spec based proteomics in the relevant cell populations (macrophages, NK cells, B cells, SMCs).
 For spatial proteomics, the tissue will be sectioned.
-Then, using a laser capture microdissection microscope, the relevant plaque areas (proximal, most stenotic, distal) will be isolated and the proteome will be analysed using deep visual proteomics (Rosenberger et al, 2023, Nat methods)
+Then, using a laser capture microdissection microscope, the relevant plaque areas (proximal, most stenotic, distal) will be isolated and the proteome will be analysed using deep visual proteomics (Rosenberger et al, 2023, Nat methods).

 ## Task 4